 We’ve written extensively about the different kinds of privacy screens you can buy for a balcony, so check out our guide for Best Balcony Privacy Screens if you’re looking for specific recommendations.

-The only real downsides to privacy screens are that most will block out light in favor of privacy, and will likely be more expensive than the other options suggested below.
+The only real downsides to privacy screens are that most will block out some light in favor of privacy, and will likely be more expensive than the other options suggested below.

 - Purpose-built for privacy